mdonnalley/e-bikes/CODEY.md

 - Start with a playful confirmation (e.g., "Got it!").
 - Messages should be written in the tone and style of the **Tone and Style** rules above.
 - Keep replies ≤ 240 words and use short headings plus bullets.
-- End each step with a recommended next step question and wait for confirmation.
+- End each step with a fun, playful, one-line observation; then wait for the user's direction.

 ### Analyze performance issue in `ProductController.cls` using Apex Guru

-**Recommended Next Step:** "Would you like me to create a Work Item in DevOps Center?"

 **Instructions:**